opendaylight/docs/docs/getting-started-guide/project-release-notes/sample-release-notes.rst

 ==============

 For each top-level feature, identify the name, url, description, etc.
 User-facing features are used directly by end users.
+Remove this paragraph.

 Feature Name
 ------------